S&P 500 hits record after Fed holds steady on rate policy

 The S&P 500 was mostly unchanged immediately after the Fed’s announcement, but it later rose after Fed Chair Jerome Powell said in a press conference that it was “not time yet” to discuss reducing the Fed’s support for the recovering economy.

-Google parent Alphabet Inc (GOOGL.O) jumped about 4% after reporting late Tuesday a record profit for the second consecutive quarter and announcing a $50 billion share buyback. read more
+Google parent Alphabet Inc jumped about 4% after reporting late Tuesday a record profit for the second consecutive quarter and announcing a $50 billion share buyback.

-Both Alphabet and the S&P 500 communication services sector (.SLPRCL), which includes the company, also hit record highs.
+Both Alphabet and the S&P 500 communication services sector, which includes the company, also hit record highs.

-Apple (AAPL.O) was mostly unchanged and Facebook (FB.O) was up nearly 2% ahead of their quarterly reports after the bell.
+Apple was mostly unchanged and Facebook was up nearly 2% ahead of their quarterly reports after the bell.

-Microsoft Corp's (MSFT.O) quarterly report late on Tuesday met sales expectations and beat profit estimates, but its shares fell over 2% and pressured the Nasdaq due to skepticism about one-off benefits included in the results and high hopes after a year-long rally. read more
+Microsoft Corp’s quarterly report late on Tuesday met sales expectations and beat profit estimates, but its shares fell over 2% and pressured the Nasdaq due to skepticism about one-off benefits included in the results and high hopes after a year-long rally.

-Biotech Amgen Inc's (AMGN.O) 7% decline weighed on the Dow (.DJI) after it said its first-quarter sales and profit fell due to a 7% drop in its net drug prices and a hit from the COVID-19 pandemic. read more
+Biotech Amgen Inc’s 7% decline weighed on the Dow after it said its first-quarter sales and profit fell due to a 7% drop in its net drug prices and a hit from the COVID-19 pandemic.

-Boeing Co (BA.N) fell about 3% after posting a wider-than-expected quarterly loss and pausing 737 MAX deliveries over an electrical issue that has partly re-grounded the fleet. read more
+Boeing Co fell about 3% after posting a wider-than-expected quarterly loss and pausing 737 MAX deliveries over an electrical issue that has partly re-grounded the fleet.

 Overall earnings per share for S&P 500 companies in the first quarter are expected to jump 39.2% from a year earlier, according to Refinitiv IBES data.